Some Drexel students scrambling after housing falls through

 "Basically it just flat-out said 'your housing is canceled," she said.

-Drexel did provide students with links to several privately operated housing complexes, including one called Drexel Crossroads and another called the Summit.
+Drexel did provide students with links to several privately operated housing complexes, including one University Crossings and another, called the Summit.

 "First I went to the Drexel affiliates, the Summit, and they were all filled within four hours as we were all scrambling to find a place," said Jackman.